fr33r/memory.dump/rest/practice/representations.markdown

 As you can see the _representation_ of the new resource created was sent from the server in the format of HTML.

 This example demonstrates the defintion of the REST acronym: **RE**presentational **S**tate **T**ransfer.

+As the example I showed above demonstrates, it is certainly possible for a resource to have many different representations.
+So how does a particular component of the system (let's say, your browser) request the specific representation it wants?

+There are two approaches:

+- Content Negotiation
+  - The client specifies the desired representation(s) by setting a value of a particular HTTP header.
+- Multiple URIs
+  - Remember back to when I said a resource had to have at least one URI to identify it?
+There can be multiple URIs for a single resource, each defining what kind of representation is desired.
+  - However, the server responsible for that resource should designate one of the URIs as the official or "canonical" URI.